 The School of Engineering offers the bachelor of engineering degree in biomedical, chemical, civil, computer, electrical, and mechanical engineering and the bachelor of science degree in computer science and engineering science.
 The school also confers master of engineering, master of science, and doctoral degrees.
 All full-time faculty members hold doctorates and teach undergraduate students.
-Our research centers and labs investigate topics from nanoscale materials, technologyguided surgery, and robotics to environmental management, intracellular engineering, and combustion diagnostics.
+Our research centers and labs investigate topics from nanoscale materials, technology-guided surgery, and robotics to environmental management, intracellular engineering, and combustion diagnostics.
 Many engineering students choose double majors, minors, or concentrations in complementary disciplines.
 In addition to training in engineering science, mathematics, physics, and chemistry, you will take liberal arts courses in the College of Arts and Science.
-You may also choose selected courses from Vanderbilt's other undergraduate or graduate schools or round out your academic experience with an honors program, internship, study abroad, or accelerated degree program.
+You may also choose selected courses from Vanderbilt's other undergraduate or graduate schools or round out your academic experience with an honors program, internship, engineering-based study abroad, or accelerated degree program.
 Our multimillion-dollar engineering complex combines advanced technologies in a student-centered environment.
 Featheringill Hall features a three-story atrium for student interactions and contains more than 50 teaching and research laboratories brimming with the latest equipment.
-The design studio, model shop, and a project room showcase student ideas from concept to prototype to final product.
+The design studio, model shop, and project room showcase student ideas from concept to prototype to final product.
+All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, Inc. Vanderbilt also encourages stu-

-All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, Inc. Vanderbilt also encourages students to take the Fundamentals of Engineering examinations, coordinated by the Tennessee State Board of Architecture and Engineering Examiners.
+Featheringill Hall, one of five buildings housing Vanderbilt's School of Engineering, serves as a focal point for teaching, research, and engineering events. dents to take the Fundamentals of Engineering examinations, coordinated by the Tennessee State Board of Architecture and Engineering Examiners.
 Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and is a member of the Association of American Universities.

-School of Engineering Academic Departments

-Biomedical Engineering

-Chemical and Biomolecular Engineering

-Civil and Environmental Engineering

-Electrical Engineering and Computer Science
+School of Engineering Academic Departments Biomedical Engineering Chemical and Biomolecular Engineering Civil and Environmental Engineering Electrical Engineering and Computer Science General Engineering Mechanical Engineering

-Mechanical Engineering

-Division of General Engineering